How Exactly Does Veiling The Face Empower Some Women?

 “Nudity empowers some women.
 Modesty empowers other women.
 It’s not your place to tell what a woman should wear.”

 It’s one of the most popular quote shared across social media in defence of veiling and hijab.
 It’s only natural that nudity empowers some women.
 Being proud of our body, just the way it was created liberates us from various societal expectations and norms.
 However the second sentence of the quote can be rather fascinating.
 With relevance to veiling, how does covering the face, hair and neck in particular empower somebody?
 I’ve often raised this question with my Muslim friends.
-My Muslim friend asks me if I’ll eat a roti (Indian wheat bread) that’s covered in foil or the one that’s kept open in air.
+One asks me if I’ll eat a roti (Indian wheat bread) that’s covered in foil or the one that’s kept open in air.
 “That’s how we Muslims treat our women.
 We keep them pure & protected by veiling,” he claims.
 I have a serious problem with that analogy.
 A woman is a person and it’s ridiculous to equate them with objects.
 That’s one way you shouldn’t treat women.
 Woman’s chastity won’t attract fungus like a roti does.
-My friend goes on to add, “Women should be admired for their mind and personality, not for their beauty.”
+He adds, “Women should be admired for their mind and personality, not for their beauty.”
 My contradictions only seem to grow.
 Princess Diana was admired by billions for her beauty and that doesn’t make her any less dignified than million other women who veil their faces.
-If mind and personality is all that men must look for in a woman, does that imply that Muslim men marry their women without taking a glance of their lady’s face?
-I am afraid not.
 Claiming veiling liberates women from male scrutiny propagates sexist ideas that men are sexual predators.
 Objectification of women as sex objects has more to do with mindset than clothing itself.
 It’s because of that very mindset that some conservatively dressed women itself slut-shame other women who wear tank tops and shorts.

 Every new argument in defense of veiling has only raised more questions than answers.
 Most of these arguments in defense of hijab were scripted only after 20th century when fragments of feminist groups in West became among the first set of women to equate the custom with patriarchal oppression in large-scale.
 Prior to that, the custom of veiling the face prevailed unchallenged for centuries without any need to be defended.
 Now, that calls for understanding of origin of the custom.
 When did women start veiling faces and more importantly, WHY?